edurant/edurant.github.io/advising/earlyEntry.md

 # Early Entry Status

-This section was copied from [“Types of Acceptance” section of the 2023-2024 Graduate Catalog](https://catalog.msoe.edu/content.php?catoid=30&navoid=891#Types_of_Acceptance):
+This section was copied from [“Types of Acceptance” section of the 2023-2024 Graduate Catalog—June Update](https://catalog.msoe.edu/content.php?catoid=36&navoid=1157#Types_of_Acceptance):

 > Conditional Acceptance of Early Entry Graduate Students
 >
 > Enrolled undergraduate students at MSOE may apply for early entry into select graduate programs during their junior year.
 Students who meet the admission criteria will then be notified that they are conditionally accepted and are eligible to continue in the program provided they maintain a minimum of a 3.0 cumulative undergraduate GPA in the remainder of their undergraduate courses and at least a 3.0 cumulative graduate GPA in the graduate courses they take as part of their undergraduate program.
 If these GPA requirements are met, students achieve full acceptance to the graduate program.
-If students do not meet those requirements they will either lose their conditional acceptance or transition to probationary acceptance, which they must resolve within two terms.
+If students do not meet those requirements, they will either lose their conditional acceptance or transition to probationary acceptance, which they must resolve within two terms.

 The application process for early entry status varies by program.
 Please check with the program director with any questions.
 * MSML students should use MSOE’s normal online application process.
 * Students in CAECM apply directly to the graduate program director in the department.

-Senior students in 2022–2023 who wish to complete the machine learning master’s program will be eligible for the reduced graduate tuition rate described below; going forward, students must apply for early entry status while they have junior standing.
+Students must apply for early entry status while they have junior standing.

+# Discounted Tuition Rate

-This section was copied from the [“Graduate Tuition and Fees” section of the 2023–2024 Graduate Catalog](https://catalog.msoe.edu/content.php?catoid=30&navoid=898#tuitionfees):
+This section was copied from the [“Graduate Tuition and Fees” section of the 2023–2024 Graduate Catalog—June Update](https://catalog.msoe.edu/content.php?catoid=36&navoid=1164#tuitionfees):
 > Early Entry Master’s Degree Program Charges
 >
-> Early Entry Master’s Degree programs offer the ability to complete both a bachelor’s and a master’s degree in five years.
-Students may apply for a master’s degree in their junior year and double-count up to 15 credits for both programs.
-These students are considered undergraduate until the degree is conferred.
+> Early entry master’s programs offer the ability for MSOE students to complete both a bachelor’s and a master’s degree in five years.
+Students in this program are considered undergraduate students until their undergraduate degree is conferred.
+Depending on the program, students may take up to 16 graduate-level credits as an undergraduate student, and those credits may apply to both degrees.
+>
+> Students in the graduate phase of an early entry master’s program are eligible for a discounted tuition rate.
+Students must have their undergraduate degree conferred in order to be considered for the discounted rate.
+Students must be enrolled in at least 8 graduate-level credits per term and meet Satisfactory Academic Progress to receive the discounted tuition rate.
+Tuition will be charged on a per-credit basis by the Student Accounts Office.
+This discounted tuition rate only applies to the credits and courses required to complete the master’s degree during the graduate phase of the program.
+This discounted tuition rate is available for up to one year after conferral of the undergraduate degree.

 Full-time students (12 credits or more) accepted into early entry programs are charged full-time undergraduate tuition rates and will receive undergraduate financial aid, even though they may be taking graduate courses.
 If a student enrolls in more than 19 credits, they will be charged the undergraduate per-credit rate for any credits above 19.

-MSOE amended its policies in January 2023 to increase the double-count limit to 16 credits.
-This will appear in the summer, 2023 revision of the graduate catalog.

 Note that that undergraduate tuition and financial aid normally applies during the fourth year, specifically until the undergraduate degree is conferred.
 Once the undergraduate degree is conferred, graduate tuition applies.

-# Discounted Tuition Rate

-Policy DRAFT 1/5/2023, to be added to [“Student Financial Services” section of 2023-’24 Graduate Catalog](https://catalog.msoe.edu/content.php?catoid=30&navoid=898)

-> Students in the graduate phase of an Early Entry Master’s Degree program will be eligible for a discounted tuition rate.
-Students must have had their undergraduate degree conferred in order to be considered for the discounted rate.
-Students must be in enrolled in at least 8 graduate-level credits per term and be meeting Satisfactory Academic Progress to receive the discounted tuition rate.
-Tuition will be charged on a per-credit basis by the Student Accounts Office.
-This discounted tuition rate only applies to the credits and courses required to complete the Master’s Degree portion of the Early Entry Program.
-This discounted tuition rate is available for up to one year after conferral of the undergraduate degree.

 In any cases where MSOE’s offerings do not make it possible to enroll in at least 8 credits in a term, that restriction will be waived.

 In any cases where MSOE’s offerings do not make it possible to complete the master’s degree within the 1 year deadline, the deadline will be extended by the minimum amount needed to make it possible to complete the degree.

-The 2023–2024 graduate tuition rates for 4+1 students will be:
+The 2023–2024 graduate tuition rates for 4+1 students are:
 * Architectural Engineering and Civil Engineering 4+1 students — $560 per credit hour (as opposed to $1,400 per credit hour for non-4+1 graduate students)
 * Engineering Management 4+1 students — $TBD per credit hour (as opposed to $1,160 per credit hour for non-4+1 graduate students)
 * Machine Learning 4+1 students — $750 per credit hour (as opposed to $1,500 per credit hour for non-4+1 graduate students)

-The above rates will be published in the summer, 2023 revision of the graduate catalog.

 In future years:
 * The architectural engineering and civil engineering 4+1 graduate tuition rate will be set at 40% of the regular tuition rate.